panther-labs/panther_analysis_tool/README.md

 </p>

 <p align="center">
-  <a href="https://panther-labs-oss-slackin.herokuapp.com/">Chat with us on Slack!</a>
+  <a href="https://slack.runpanther.io/">Chat with us on Slack!</a>
   <a href="https://circleci.com/gh/panther-labs/panther_analysis_tool"><img src="https://circleci.com/gh/panther-labs/panther_analysis_tool.svg?style=svg" alt="CircleCI"/></a>
 </p>

 ---

-This repository contains a CLI tool for testing and packaging Panther policies and rules.
+`panther_analysis_tool` is a Python CLI for testing, packaging, and deploying Panther Detections defined in code.
 See the [Panther documentation](https://docs.runpanther.io/quick-start) for more details on Panther.

-## Panther Analysis Tool

-`panther_analysis_tool` is a Python command line interface for testing, packaging, and deploying Panther Policies and Rules.
-This enables policies and rules to be managed in code and tracked via version control systems such as git or svn.
-This is also useful for devops and security personnel who prefer CLI management and configuration over web interfaces.

-### Installation
+# Installation

-The `panther_analysis_tool` is available on [pip](https://pip.pypa.io/en/stable/)!
-To get started using the tool, simply install with:
+Install simply with pip:

 ```bash
 $ pip3 install panther_analysis_tool
 ```

+## Build From Source

 If you'd prefer instead to run from source for development reasons, first setup your environment: